Ready to take your swim workout to the next level? Here’s your guide to the best waterproof fitness trackers for swimming.

 See More Stuff Like This:

 The Best Waterproof Fitbits for Swimmers.
-Fitbit—one of the most popular wearables on the planet—have two waterproof fitness trackers for swimmers.
-Here are reviews of both of Fitbits waterproof trackers for swimming.
+Fitbit—one of the most popular wearables on the planet—has two waterproof fitness trackers for swimmers.
+Here are reviews of both Fitbits waterproof trackers for swimming.

 The Best Swim Lap Counters for Tracking Laps and Splits.
 Ready to go low-tech with your lap counting?
-These simple devices will make sure you don’t lose track of where you are at again.
+These simple devices will make sure you don’t lose track of laps and duration during swim training.